 Here are some of the most frequently asked questions as people file their claims as well as some tips to navigate the system.
-You can find more comprehensive guides to the UI process and various programs of the CARES Act by visiting our COVID FAQ page.

 - Reasons an individual might be waiting on payment of a claim